 What we're doing

-2016 will see the continuation of our intergenerational projects with local schools and we look forward to organising lots of events and trips to give older people in this area lots of opportunities
+Continuation of intergenerational projects with local schools to include digital inclusion is the plan and we look forward to organising lots of events and trips to give older people in this area lots of opportunities

 Meeting and events

 The forums management committee is constantly working to inform and represent the views of the 50+ community.
-If there are any topics or issues you would like to raise or there are things you would like to see at future open forums, please let us know by using the contact details in the Contact Us section below.
+If there are any topics or issues you would like to raise or there are things you would like to see at future open forums, please let us know.

 Visit the 50+ forums meeting and events page for more details about our open forum meetings and events.
 All new members are welcome and we look forward to seeing you at a future forum.